Wsewlad/vfil.github.io/README.md

 # Hi there! 👋

-I'm a passionate Software Engineer with experience in automation (Python, RPA) and iOS development (SwiftUI).
-I enjoy creating beautiful and user-friendly interfaces that deliver great user experiences and automate all the boring staff.
+I'm a passionate Software Engineer with experience in automation (Python, RPA).
+I enjoy automating all the boring staff.

 <details>
 <summary>👨🏼‍💻 About me</summary>